Effective classroom management strategies often rely on “foundational” concepts… and it’s hard to get more foundational than values.

 Here’s my approach…

 In a classroom, honesty is really linked to cheating.
 Cheating includes sneaking peeks at a partner’s paper or not pulling one’s own weight in a group project.
-Effective classroom management strategies recognize the potential for cheating and cut if off before it gets started.
+Recognize the potential for cheating and cut if off before it gets started.

 At the elementary level, cheating on tests is a “crime of opportunity,” meaning sneaky looks will be taken if the opportunity arises.
 To ensure valid test results, it is often best to remove the opportunity.
 If separation of desks is not an option, purchase some inexpensive cardboard “offices” like these: